 (5) If the chief executive officer does not provide the custodial officer with a copy of a document or make available to the custodial officer for inspection any other material because it is privileged, the chief executive officer must advise the custodial officer of each ground on which the document or material is privileged.

-[Regulation 59 inserted in Gazette 21 Aug 2015 p.
+[Regulation 59 inserted: Gazette 21 Aug 2015 p.
 3330.]

 60. Access to material